Post

 SELECT statements are performed in a nonlocking fashion, but a possible earlier version of a row might be used.
 Thus, using this isolation level, such reads are not consistent.
 This is also called a dirty read.
 Otherwise, this isolation level works like READ COMMITTED.

 Second, there seems to be some confusion in the documentation between dirty reads and consistent reads.
 Dirty reads are not non-consistent reads, unlike what the paragraph above and MySQL’s glossary suggest.
+Read phenomena (dirty read, non-repeatable read, and phantom read) are famously ill-defined in SQL-92, but both in the SQL standard and in Adya’s formalization of read phenomena (or read anomalies), dirty reads are not related to consistent reads.
 Dirty reads are when a transaction reads uncommitted data from another transaction.
-Read phenomena (dirty read, non-repeatable read, and phantom read) are famously ill-defined in SQL-92, but both in the SQL standard and in Adya’s formalization of read phenomena (or read anomalies), dirty reads are not related to consistent reads.

 A good use case for READ UNCOMMITTED